Darkle/DuckDuckGo-search/README.md

     "suffix": "", // will be after the query
     "prefix": "", // will be added before the query "default_browser": "", // chrome, firefox, more valid values here https://docs.python.org/2/library/webbrowser.html#webbrowser.register
-    "domain": "https://www.google.com" // google domain to perform the search }
+    "domain": "https://duckduckgo.com" // duckduckgo domain to perform the search }
 ```
-You can edit the settings by going to Preferences -> Package Settings -> Google Search -> Settings - User
+You can edit the settings by going to Preferences -> Package Settings -> DuckDuckGo Search -> Settings - User

 ## Usage